Who Is Koi CBD? A Brand File on One of Hemp's Original Names

 Is Koi CBD legit?

 Yes — and it's one of the more verifiably legitimate brands in hemp.
 Koi CBD, LLC is a named California company founded in 2015 by a public, family founder team (the Ridenours), it posts real lab reports from an ISO/IEC 17025-accredited lab (Encore), and it was independently ranked among the Top-10 most transparent CBD brands by the third-party auditor Leafreport.
-We grade it a C (77/100) — a strong, near-B score.
-The caveats are honest ones: an old 2019 FDA warning letter, two old consumer lawsuits, and independent tests showing it over-labels potency about a quarter of the time.
+We grade it a C (75/100).
+The caveats are real: two FDA warning letters (the common 2019 marketing-claims letter and an individual July 2023 letter deeming its Delta 8 Gummies adulterated — both agency allegations, not adjudicated findings), two old consumer lawsuits, and independent tests showing it over-labels potency about a quarter of the time.

 Who owns Koi CBD?